 - Apply chain cleaner on the whole chain while gradually spinning the wheel to make sure all chain links are covered.

-- If you don’t have a chain cleaner, you can use diesel.
+- If you don’t have a bike chain cleaner, you can use diesel.
 It is a good alternative for degreasing dirt and grime.

 - Allow the cleaner or diesel to sit for a few minutes to loosen tough dirt.